vtex-apps/io-documentation/docs/en/Recipes/development/running-native-ab-testing.md

 >
 > If your store uses the [Checkout UI Custom](https://developers.vtex.com/vtex-developer-docs/docs/vtex-checkout-ui-custom-v0) app, you must first publish its configurations on your new production workspace.
 Otherwise, you might experience undesired consequences, such as losing the Checkout custom Javascript code and styles.

-4. Change from the Production workspace you are working into the Master one:
+4. Switch to the master workspace.

 ```
 vtex use master